CognizantOpenSource/maqs-dotnet/docs/MAQS_8/Utilities/Config.md

 ## GetGeneralValue
-This pulls configuration values from MagenicMaqs section of your app.config.
+This pulls configuration values from GlobalMaqs section of your app.config.
 It will return an emtpy string if the key is not found in the app.config.

 ```csharp
 Config.GetGeneralValue("Key");
 ```

-This pulls configuration values from MagenicMaqs section of your app.config.
+This pulls configuration values from GlobalMaqs section of your app.config.
 It will return the default value if the key is not found in the app.config.
 ```csharp
 Config.GetGeneralValue("Key", "DefaultValueToBeReturned");
 ```